-Council' Policy Committee was made in 2009.
-Since then no planning permission has been secured on the site and therefore no progress made on implementing the proposed scheme.
-Draft Local Plan policy ENV10 criterion e) states the following developments that may be acceptable on land designated as LGS: "Other form of development, including engineering operations, local transport infrastructure and the re use of buildings providing they preserve the open character of the Local Green Space and the local significance placed on such green areas which make them valued by their local community."
-Draft local plan policy ENV10 therefore allows the consideration of these types of development therefore any future proposals on this site would be considered and assessed against policy ENV10.

-Plans for this site may be more advanced in the future and it may be appropriate to look at the siting and location of this specific LGS designation during a review of the Local Plan.
+the Auction Mart for traffic approaching Council' Policy Committee was made in 2009. from the east in order to reduce the Since then no planning permission has been pressure on the Main Street secured on the site and therefore no progress -Quality office and business space - B1 and made on implementing the proposed scheme.
+A2 planning uses Draft Local Plan policy ENV10 criterion e) states A copy of the above Minute is attached for the following developments that may be information.
+A scheme was subsequently acceptable on land designated as LGS: developed - a copy of the scheme with the "Other form of development, including design, access and justification statement is engineering operations, local transport also attached. infrastructure and the re use of buildings The scheme was developed in consultation providing they preserve the open character of with a Steering Group, comprising the Local Green Space and the local significance representatives from the Town Council and placed on such green areas which make them local business community.
+The plans were valued by their local community." also subject to a public consultation event; Draft local plan policy ENV10 therefore allows details in the attached statement. the consideration of these types of The need for the scheme is still relevant.
+In development therefore any future proposals on the intervening period we have been this site would be considered and assessed addressing the barriers to its delivery: against policy ENV10.
+A. Highways - a schedule of improvements Plans for this site may be more advanced in the along Station Road to ensure that access on future and it may be appropriate to look at the and off the site is in accordance with siting and location of this specific LGS highway requirements.
+The schedule of designation during a review of the Local Plan. improvements has been included in the Infrastructure Delivery Plan for the Local Plan re. page 20, table 5.
+B. Finance - the scheme is part of the Council's pipeline of projects for investment via regional and national regeneration programmes.
+The scheme will provide car parking needed to enable the Railway Station to develop - at present, it currently has 6 parking spaces,